‘Atmospheric river’ dumps heavy rain, snow across California

 Avalanche warnings were issued in the backcountry around Lake Tahoe and Mammoth Lakes south of Yosemite.

-On the Sierra’s eastern front, flood watches and warnings continue into the weekend north and south of Reno, Nevada, where minor to moderate flooding was forecast along some rivers and streams into the weekend.
+On the Sierra’s eastern front, flood watches and warnings were issued into the weekend north and south of Reno, Nevada, where minor to moderate flooding was forecast along some rivers and streams.

 In Southern California, moderate-to-heavy rain was falling Saturday.
-The region will begin drying out on New Year’s Day and the Jan.
-2 Rose Parade in Pasadena should avoid rainfall.
+The region will begin drying out on New Year’s Day, with no rainfall expected during Monday’s Rose Parade in Pasadena.

-Another round of heavy showers were forecast for Tuesday or Wednesday, the National Weather Service in Oxnard said.
+Another round of heavy showers was forecast for Tuesday or Wednesday, the National Weather Service in Oxnard said.